 4. Encourage your clients to own their digital assets

-Domain name.
-Hosting account.
-Social profiles.
-Do not assign yourself ownership of these important properties.
+Make sure that essential elements such as the domain name, hosting account, and social profiles are owned by your client, not you.
 Don’t ever be in the position of declining your client access to their own website files because you put them on your own server.

 5. Complete projects

 Be prepared to provide a full refund if you can’t complete a project.
-Or, pay out of your own pocket to make sure somebody gets the work done.
+You can also pay out of your own pocket to make sure somebody gets the work done.
 I’ve done both.

 6. Part ways with dignity